-This area is designated as a potentially vulnerable area due to the risk of coastal flooding in Vidlin.
-Coastal flood risk is likely to increase due to sea level rise caused by climate change.
+This area is designated as a potentially vulnerable area due to the risk of coastal flooding to the Seatown area of Lossiemouth.
+There is a history of flooding in the area, recently caused by combined coastal and river flooding.

 There is 1 target area in this potentially vulnerable area, which has been the focus of further assessment, this is identified below.
 Further information on the objectives and actions to manage flood risk within this area is provided below.